-To validate whether our CMCIR could generalize to different visual appearance and motion features, we evaluate the performance of the CMCIR on SUTD-TrafficQA, MSVD-QA and MSRVTT-QA datasets using different visual appearance and motion features, as shown in Table \ref{Table10}.
-The best performing comparison methods on SUTD-TrafficQA, MSVD-QA and MSRVTT-QA datasets are also shown in Table \ref{Table10}.
+To validate whether our CMCIR can generalize to different visual appearance and motion features, we evaluate the performance of the CMCIR on the SUTD-TrafficQA, MSVD-QA and MSRVTT-QA datasets using different visual appearance and motion features, as shown in Table \ref{Table10}.
+The best performing comparison methods on the SUTD-TrafficQA, MSVD-QA and MSRVTT-QA datasets are also shown in Table \ref{Table10}.
 It can be observed that when using Swin-L and Video Swin-B as the visual and motion features, our CMCIR can achieves the state-of-the-art performance compared with other methods.
 In our experiments, visual appearance features are the pool5 output of ResNet-101\cite{he2016deep} and visual motion features are derived by ResNetXt-101 \cite{xie2017aggregated,hara2018can}.
 When using ResNet-101 and ResNetXt-101 as the visual and motion features, our CMCIR can also achieve competitive accuracy on SUTD-TrafficQA, MSVD-QA and MSRVTT-QA datasets.
 For SUTD-TrafficQA dataset, the performance of using ResNet and ResNetXt is $38.10\%$, which is the also the best accuracy among all the comparison methods (Table \ref{Table4}).
-For MSVD-QA dataset, the performance of using ResNet-101 and ResNetXt-101 is $40.3\%$, which also outperforms other comparison methods (Table \ref{Table6}).
-For MSRVTT-QA dataset, the performance of using ResNet-101 and ResNetXt-101 is $37.0\%$, which also achieves competitive performance than other comparison methods (Table \ref{Table6}).
-These results validates that our CMCIR generalizes well across different visual appearance and motion features due to the learned causality-ware visual-linguistic representations.
-More importantly, the performance improvement of our CMCIR mainly attributes to our elaborately designed visual-linguistic causal reasoning modules.
+For the MSVD-QA dataset, the performance of using ResNet-101 and ResNetXt-101 is $40.3\%$, which also outperforms other comparison methods (Table \ref{Table6}).
+For the MSRVTT-QA dataset, the performance of using ResNet-101 and ResNetXt-101 is $37.0\%$, which also achieves competitive performance compared to other comparison methods (Table \ref{Table6}).
+These results validates that our CMCIR generalizes well across different visual appearance and motion features due to the learned causality-aware visual-linguistic representations.
+More importantly, the performance improvement of our CMCIR is mainly attributed to our elaborately designed visual-linguistic causal reasoning model.